 Stephen Douglas: I would definitely say the concern about health and safety has declined over the last year.
 About 40% of the consumers are anxious this year versus 51% in 2020.
 People are anxious to get back into the new normal, as Rod said, whatever that looks like.

 Tanya Ott: You alluded to curbside pickup and the buy online, pickup in-store.
 It’s so convenient.
 Lots of people have really adopted that.
 How are retailers going to be able to serve all of these audiences at the same time?
-Do we have concerns about seasonal labor?
+Do we have concerns about seasonal labour?

-Rod Sides: There are huge concerns around labor itself, just in terms of availability.
-What we also have found is there’s a number of folks who have taken on gig work or part-time work, for delivery services, ride-sharing, etc. There’s a lot of that that’s going on that’s taking a fair amount of labor out of the market and nobody’s really talking about that as a contributing factor.
+Rod Sides: There are huge concerns around labour itself, just in terms of availability.
+What we also have found is there’s a number of folks who have taken on gig work or part-time work, for delivery services, ride-sharing, etc. There’s a lot of that that’s going on that’s taking a fair amount of labour out of the market and nobody’s really talking about that as a contributing factor.
 But you’re absolutely right.
 As consumers, convenience has started to really be a key part of the experience.
 We’ve found that as we’ve talked about over the years.
-That continues to be something that is on the rise, so being able to allocate labor to be able to do all of that.
+That continues to be something that is on the rise, so being able to allocate labour to be able to do all of that.
 It’s going to make it really challenging as we get into the holidays from an execution perspective because the expectations we have as consumers [that] when I roll up, I expect within five to six minutes that my goods are loaded in the back of my car.
 It’s going to be tough.
 It’s going to be a strain for many retailers trying to find those extra hands to be able to move the product into a car or to get it to me in a mode in which I’m comfortable.

 Tanya Ott: It’s not just moving it into the car, but it’s the retail shopping experience within a facility itself.
 It seems that right now in some retail locations, there just aren’t enough people to ask questions of when you’re in-store shopping.
-So how can retailers address this issue of the labor shortage?
+So how can retailers address this issue of the labour shortage?
 What are the things that they can do to try to avoid any problems or any friction for consumers?

 Rod Sides: Also, there’s some training that can go on that can teach the associates what to look for when folks are looking for help.
 It’s interesting, we kind of laugh about it being “The Gopher,” but if you’re in a store and you see the posture of an individual go up and they start to look around, that’s a pretty good indication they’re looking for help.
 And so part of that is to help the associate really understand what are those cues.
 And then, how do I change the metrics in-store so that I’m focused on customer service.
 Because so much of the year is focused on productivity: How quickly can I get product out?
 How do I do price changes, how do we do sign changes?
 Being able to have it be okay to interrupt the work, to be able to move into a customer-service mode: Productivity, at least by the numbers, will go down, but the impact on sales goes up.
 That’s one of those fine balances that retailers have to look at as we go into the holiday period because at some point, the productivity doesn’t matter nearly as much as customer service in-store.